 The Fast Follower also needs to take into account a constantly changing market.
 You may think you understand the customer, but their needs change - often, and in some cases dramatically.
 Especially when a new competitor or new product enters the market and shakes things up.
 Standing still is not an option and Fast Followers need to act quickly.

 And what about if the First Mover succeeds?
 You've been pipped to the post and lost out on a great opportunity.
 Just a small loss in your market share can be disastrous.
 And once they're on board with a new product, getting them to switch can be challenging.

 Consumers are also more forgiving of First Mover errors, according to professors Henrich R. Greve and Marc-David L. Seidel.
 They argue first-to-market companies establish strong customer relationships and are therefore better able to recover from technology stumbles.
 There is an expectation that companies coming second to market should know better.

 So is it good enough to be a Fast Follower?
 Snapchat were the First Movers in launching the video stories feature, but Fast Follower Instagram has surpassed their success.
 Instagram Stories has become one of the most popular avenues for sharing social media content, and now has more active daily users than Snapchat Stories - demonstrating a win for the Fast Follower.
-Apple, Google, Facebook - these are also all examples of Fast Followers who have reaped the rewards of observing the mistakes of their predecessors,
+Apple, Google, Facebook - these are also all examples of Fast Followers who have reaped the rewards of observing the mistakes of their predecessors.

-Whilst a First Mover can gain a competitive edge and market share, there's a lot to be said for the Fast Follower approach and learning from the mistakes of others before you.
+And whilst a First Mover can gain a competitive edge and market share, there's a lot to be said for the Fast Follower approach and learning from the mistakes of others before you.
 However, in the case of First Mover failure, Fast Followers need to be just that - fast.
 They need to come in with a better solution while the demand is still there.
 And the pressure is really on to not repeat the First Mover's mistakes.